Limitations and challenges of NMT

 These models learn by example, which means they need huge amounts of high-quality, bilingual data.
 For common language pairs, that’s usually not a problem.
 But for languages that are not as used, the system might struggle simply because it hasn’t seen enough examples.

-It sounds confident (even when it’s wrong)
+It sounds confident (even when it's working)

 One of the biggest issues with NMT is that it can produce fluent, natural-sounding translations that are just… wrong.
 That’s risky if you’re dealing with sensitive content like legal contracts, medical info, or safety instructions.